Christopher J. Yorath: Biography

 Yorath was born in Cardiff, Wales in 1879 and attended grade school there from 1889 to 1895.
 He graduated in engineering from the University of Wales in 1898.

 Yorath worked for an engineering contractor in Cardiff until 1900 when he became Assistant to the Cardiff City Engineer; later in 1908 becoming Chief Assistant Engineer & Surveyor to the Acton Urban District Council; in 1912 becoming Deputy Engineer to the Acton Borough Engineer while from 1908 to 1909 lecturing at the Westminster Technical Institute in London.
 He married Emily Kestell in 1909, and they had three children.

 In 1913 Yorath emigrated from England to Saskatoon, Saskatchewan, Canada to take on the role of commissioner of Saskatoon and city treasurer during the war years.
-As commissioner he developed an urban plan called the Plan for Greater Saskatoon, that emphasized park space, civic areas, roads, tramways, and a "ring road" (eventually realized as Circle Drive).
+As commissioner he developed an urban plan called the Plan for Greater Saskatoon, that emphasized park space, civic areas, roads, tramways, and a "ring road" or "encircling boulvevard" (eventually realized as Circle Drive).